Patience-B/Patience-B/README.md

 ### 👋 Hi there, I'm Patience Bwire!
+I’m a Data Analyst / Data Scientist who’s passionate about using data to solve real-world problems and drive meaningful impact.

+My work and interests span three key areas:
-I’m a **Data Analyst / Data Scientist** who loves using data to tackle real-world challenges.
-I have strong interest in three core areas: healthcare systems, energy systems, and finance.
-In healthcare, I’m particularly passionate about optimizing service delivery and resource allocation across African health systems—answering critical questions like: Which regions are most affected by specific disease burdens?
-What resources do they need?
-And how can we plan effectively to meet those needs?
+* 🏥 Healthcare Systems – I’m especially focused on improving service delivery and resource allocation in African health systems.
+I love exploring questions like: Which regions are most affected by certain diseases?
+What resources are needed where?
+How can we plan better to save more lives?
+* ⚡ Energy Systems – I'm interested in how data can help optimize energy usage in households and communities, making energy more accessible, efficient, and sustainable.

-I’m also interested in energy systems, especially how data can support the efficient use of energy in households and communities.
-In finance, I’m curious about how to make informed investment decisions and apply data science techniques to detect fraud and promote financial transparency.
+* 💰 Finance – I’m fascinated by how data science can support smarter investment decisions, detect fraud, and drive financial transparency.

-Currently, I’m part of the **Healthcare Team** at **Sand Technologies**, where we design and implement data-driven solutions to strengthen healthcare delivery—primarily in Rwanda, with an eye toward scaling across other African countries.
+Currently, I’m part of the **Healthcare Team** at **Sand Technologies**, where we’re building data-driven solutions to improve healthcare delivery—starting in Rwanda, with the goal of scaling across Africa.

 When I'm not working, you’ll likely find me:
 * **Sharing a meal, a conversation, or a cup of tea** with friends and family.